August 1st 2020

 "I love my Magimix Food Processor, £340, too.
 It's so versatile and I make everything from cookies to chickpea-based veggie burgers in there.
 Definitely worth the investment.

 “My kitchen also wouldn’t be my kitchen without my coffee machines - yes plural!
 I have a Nespresso one, that I use with only Cru Kafe coffee as they produce the most divine, organic and biodegradable capsules and I also have a Jura Coffee Machine, £975, to use with coffee beans.
 Lastly, I have a Smeg Milk Frother, £149.95, which I’ve also been using copiously for hot chocolate but it also makes the perfect flat white.

 "As the author of a cookbook dedicated to creating sauces for food, my Nutribullet, £57.99, is an essential tool.
 It blends up sauces to a very smooth consistency and is great for smoothies in the morning too.

 "Another time-saving tool I love is a Mandoline, £20.
 I find for healthy salads at lunchtime this is the quickest way of getting the chopping done fast – although you do have to be a bit careful.
 If I'm using a traditional knife rather than a tool, I always go for Kitchen Provisions knives, because a good one is essential.

 "Something else I wouldn't be without is a Microplane grater, £8.
 I'm all about giving dishes a bit of lemon or lime zest at the end.
 It makes all the difference and lifts things.

 "My final kitchen tool, though not an essential, is a Tacopress, £28.80.
-With all the lockdowns I love making my own tacos.
+During lockdown I loved making my own tacos.
 The ones you make yourself are always better.
-Look out for the blue cornflour to make them authentic."
+Look out for the blue corn flour to make them authentic."